 Officer pay is significantly higher: The most junior officers clear close to $40,000 a year while senior officers nearing 20 years of service can make in excess of $170,000.
 That means that even a small change in the anticipated pay raise calculations can make a big difference for military families.

-For example, in recent years (but not for 2021) the Pentagon has backed plans for a pay raise 0.5 percent below the federal formula for the annual increases.
+For example, in past years (not in 2022) the Pentagon has backed plans for a pay raise 0.5 percent below the federal formula for the annual increases.

 Outside advocates have said even though those gaps won’t cover a mortgage payment, they are the difference between being able to afford a monthly co-pay for prescriptions or having to go without.
 That makes even small increases or trims a major issue in the military community.

 Since the start of the all-volunteer military force in 1973, Congress has authorized a pay raise of at least 1 percent for troops every year, even during budget cycles where other civilian wages held steady.
-For the last four years, those increases have matched the rate of expected growth in civilian wages.
+Since 2018, those increases have been 2.5 percent or more.

-For junior enlisted troops, the raise means about $860 more in take-home pay this year.
-For senior enlisted and junior officers, it’s about $1,500 more.
-An O-4 with 12 years service would see more than $2,800 extra next year under the increase.
+For junior enlisted troops, the raise meant about $1,300 more in take-home pay this year.
+For senior enlisted and junior officers, it was about $2,500 more.
+An O-4 with 12 years’ service will see about $4,500 more over this year over 2022 pay levels.

-Discussions on the fiscal 2022 pay raise have not yet begun on Capitol Hill, because of delays related to the new administration taking over in January.
-The ECI formula calls for a 2.7 percent pay raise in 2022, slightly below this year’s raise.
+Discussions on the fiscal 2023 pay raise have not yet begun on Capitol Hill, but are expected to commence in early spring.
+The ECI formula calls for a 5.2 percent pay raise in 2024, even higher than this year’s raise.

-Congress is expected to debate the pay raise level along with the rest of the defense budget over the next few months.
+Congress is expected to debate the pay raise level along with the rest of the defense budget in the spring and summer.
 Typically, the full budget plan is not approved until winter, even though the next fiscal year begins Oct.
 1.